 The questionnaire was finalized after incorporating the feedback on the draft from the BP Lead/Core Developers last year.
 The survey was then promoted via Twitter, BP support forums, bpdevel.wordpress.com, and survey banners added by @johnjamesjacoby at https://buddypress.org and https://codex.buddypress.org which helped a lot.

 This section shows some of the highlights from the survey with short comments about each.
-All supporting graphs, tables, and user comments from this survey are available in the accessible and mobile-friendly webpage.
+All supporting graphs, tables, and user comments from this survey are available in the accompanying accessible webpage.

 A. What’s New